alvarogarcia7/blog_source/source/_posts/draft_searching-on-failing-tests.md

     * when executed in the sequence, is red
   *  ``j`` are tests after the failed test.

-Remember that in this list the order is important
+In this case, the order is important, as the failed test suite (presumably) comes from a shared state set by a previous test.

 The first search-space pruning is to remove the ``j``, as they supposedly don't have any effect (as they are after the failed test)